CarmineD8/python_simulator/robot-sim/README.md

 Pygame, unfortunately, can be tricky (though [not impossible](http://askubuntu.com/q/312767)) to install in virtual environments.
 If you are using `pip`, you might try `pip install hg+https://bitbucket.org/pygame/pygame`, or you could use your operating system's package manager.
 Windows users could use [Portable Python](http://portablepython.com/).
 PyPyBox2D and PyYAML are more forgiving, and should install just fine using `pip` or `easy_install`.

-Once the dependencies are installed, simply run the `test.py` script to test out the simulator.

 ## Troubleshooting

 When running `python run.py <file>`, you may be presented with an error: `ImportError: No module named 'robot'`.
 This may be due to a conflict between sr.tools and sr.robot.
 To resolve, symlink simulator/sr/robot to the location of sr.tools.